Dr Ivan Ribar: Location

-Dr Ivan Ribar is the westernmost neighborhood in the western outskirts of Novi Beograd.
-It is narrow and rectangular, bordered on the east by Dr Ivan Ribar street and the neighborhood of Blokovi, and on the west by the mostly uninhabited field of Jasenovo.
-On the south it borders the embankment on the Sava river.
+Dr Ivan Ribar is the westernmost neighborhood in the southwestern outskirts of New Belgrade, in the extension of the Yuri Gagarin Street.
+It is narrow and rectangular, bordered on the east by Dr Ivan Ribar Street and the neighborhood of Blokovi, and on the west by the mostly uninhabited field of Jasenovo.
+On the south it borders the embankment on the Sava river, and an extension of Savski Nasip.
+The neighborhoods of Ledine and Bežanija are to the north, across the Vinogradska and Vojvođanska streets, and this section extends to the west into the New Surčin, a local community of Surčin.